mediamonks/generator-richmedia-temple/README.md

 (if port 8000 is busy, it will automatically use the next available port, 8001, 8002, etc)

-**Important: You don’t have to restart the server if you make any changes to your banner’s code.
-It will automatically recompile your units when it detects changes in the source code.**
+> **_Note:_** You don’t have to restart the server if you make any changes to your banner’s code.
+It will automatically recompile your units when it detects changes in the source code.

 # Build and upload your preview